A History of Beards Part 2

 It was around 2012 when the full beard started to come back into style.
 The men who wore these wild whiskers were known as Hipsters.
 A word that the vast majority of men now cringe at with disgust and exasperation.
 Hipsters were defined as youngish men, in their 20s who had grown a full beard, wore checked shirts and drank ridiculously named coffees.
 Usually with skimmed milk.
 Some of these men were vegans or vegetarians and they gave bearded men a bad name.

-The term Hipster has, thankfully, faded away into history although there are some that still use it now.
+The term Hipster has, thankfully, faded away into history although some still use it now.
 Beard care products are bringing in a massive amount of money.
 In 2018 it was valued at around $24 billion and is expected to be worth over $43 billion by 2026.
 It doesn’t look like beards are going anywhere soon.

 What does the future hold for beards?